apache/gravitino/docs/hadoop-catalog.md

 | `oss-access-key-id`           | The access key of the Aliyun oss.                                                                                                                                                                                             | (none)          | Yes if it's a oss fileset. | 0.7.0-incubating |
 | `oss-secret-access-key`       | The secret key of the Aliyun oss.                                                                                                                                                                                             | (none)          | Yes if it's a oss fileset. | 0.7.0-incubating |

-In the meantime, you need to place the corresponding bundle jar [gravitno-aliyun-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/aliyun-bundle/) in the Hadoop environment.
+In the meantime, you need to place the corresponding bundle jar [gravitino-aliyun-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/aliyun-bundle/) in in the directory ${GRAVITINO_HOME}/catalogs/hadoop/libs.

 :::note